Matthijs de Ligt: Style of play

 Former Liverpool and England defender Jamie Carragher praised De Ligt for his "physical attributes" and "leadership qualities".
 Carragher also said he plays "like he's 24 or 25" indicating maturity and strength.
 Of De Ligt, former Netherlands centre-back Jaap Stam said: "He's got composure on the ball, he's aggressive tactically, he sees the game, he reads the game well and he's got that driving force for himself as well in what you need to achieve and where you want to go to."
 Upon signing with Juventus, Marcello Lippi, one of the club's former managers, said of the defender's precocious performances: "I've seen plenty of greats, like Alessandro Nesta, Franco Baresi, Paolo Maldini, Ciro Ferrara, Fabio Cannavaro, and Marco Materazzi.
 I've never seen anyone like that at his age."

 In 2019, Giacomo Chiuchiolo described De Ligt as a "complete" and talented young defender, saying that although he is not exceptionally quick, he possesses excellent positioning and an ability to read the game, among his other technical and physical qualities.
 Despite his talent, he has at times come under criticism in the media for being inconsistent due to his tendency to commit occasional lapses or errors.
 In October 2019, his Juventus defensive teammate Leonardo Bonucci said he believes that De Ligt will overcome these weaknesses with time, as he matures and gains more experience with age, and successfully adapts to the team's new defensive strategy under manager Maurizio Sarri, who uses a zonal marking system rather than man-to-man marking.

 Personal life

 On 7 June 2024, De Ligt married his long time girlfriend, Annekee Molenaar, a Dutch model and daughter of Keje Molenaar.
 In July 2025, they split after a year, due to lifestyle incompatibility.

+He was childhood friends with Dutch teammate Donyell Malen.